 The tar, gzip and cpio commands have been added to make restoration of a system possible (provided that / is intact).

 Conversely, if no restoration from the root partition is ever expected, then these binaries might be omitted (e.g., a ROM chip root, mounting /usr through NFS).
 If restoration of a system is planned through the network, then ftp or tftp (along with everything necessary to get an ftp connection) must be available on the root partition.

 /boot : Static files of the boot loader

 This directory contains everything required for the boot process except configuration files not needed at boot time and the map installer.
 Thus /boot stores data that is used before the kernel begins executing user-mode programs.
-This may include saved master boot sectors and sector map files. <ref>Programs necessary to arrange for the boot loader to be able to boot a file must be placed in /sbin.
-Configuration files for boot loaders must be placed in /etc.
+This may include saved master boot sectors and sector map files.

 /dev : Device files